-Here are snippets from LADY MIDNIGHT, the first installment in THE DARK ARTIFICES trilogy scheduled to be released in March 2016, that Cassandra Clare has shared online:
+Here are snippets from LADY MIDNIGHT, the first installment in THE DARK ARTIFICES trilogy scheduled to be released on March 8, 2016, that Cassandra Clare has shared online:

 The cycle hit the beach and spun out.
 Emma went into a rolling crouch as she flew free of it, keeping her elbows in, pushing the air hard out of her lungs.
 She turned her head as she hit the sand, slapping her palms down to roll herself forward, absorbing the impact of the fall through her arms and shoulders, her knees folding up into her chest.
 The stars wheeled crazily overhead as she spun, sucking in her breath as her body slowed its rolling.
 She came to a stop on her back, her hair and clothes full of sand and her ears full of the sound of the wildly crashing ocean….

 “Yeah,” he said, eyelashes lowering as his gaze traced the movement of her fingers.
 “It hurt me being away from you.
 It feels like there’s a hook dug in under my ribs, and there’s something pulling at the other end.
 Like I’m tethered to you, no matter the distance.”

 Emma swallowed.
 She was remembering Julian, two years ago, standing in the overlapping circles of fire where the parabatai ritual was performed.
 The look on his face as they each stepped into the central circle and the fire rose up around them, and he unbuttoned his shirt to let her touch the stele to his skin and carve the rune that would bind them together for their whole lives.
 She knew if she just reached out now, she could touch it, touch the rune cut into his shoulder, the rune she had put there …

 Have a look at Emma and Julian’s parabatai ceremony